bsomps/OpenGeoPlotter/README.md

 Each time you generate a plot, a new window will open with the plot.
 The window includes navigation controls for zooming and panning the plot.

+Setting up a DEM for topo line

+After clicking the "Upload DEM" button you will be prompted to select a DEM (.TIF) from your local files.
+Make sure that your DEM was exported in the same coordinate system as your desurveyed data.
+Make sure that the DEM is large enough to cover your project area and a bit extra as a buffer.
+The extrapolated topo line will be drawn using your highest Z value (the drill hole that originates at the highest elevation) and extened outwards in either direction based on the user's viewing azimuth.

 Plot Settings